 As mentioned above, hydroponics typically involves a plant’s roots being suspended in a water solvent.
 Because the root of a plant is the start of its vascular system (where nutrients are absorbed), it’s crucial that this area is well cared for.
 Extreme temperatures around the root will diminish a plant’s capacity to absorb nutrients and water.

 Best Temperature for Hydroponics

 To keep plants thriving, the nutrient solution and water solvent must be kept at proper temperatures.
 Experts agree that the best water temperature for hydroponics is between 65°F and 80°F. This temperature range provides an ideal setting for healthy roots and optimal nutrient absorption.
 To get a bit more technical, when water reservoir temperatures (also known as root zone temperatures) are between 65°F and 80°F, high levels of dissolved oxygen are available at the root zone.
 Additionally, these ideal temperatures encourage plant disease suppression.

 When things get too hot: Cooling Options for Hydroponics

-Maintaining ideal water temperatures often means incorporating some sort of cooling solution during hot summer months.
+Maintaining ideal water temperatures often means incorporating some sort of process cooling solution during hot summer months.
 Here are a few ideas to help keep things from overheating:

 A simple, inexpensive solution is to keep 10-15 ice packs on hand and add one to your reservoir every 15 minutes until the desired temperature is reached.
 This method may become time-consuming when temperatures are especially high and are likely not a viable option for larger gardens.